 - In the sequel to the flash game Exmortis You find the bodies of three children, a woman, and their father/husband.
 A revolver lays next to him with but one bullet remaining, and the blood splatter suggests he took his life.
 Oh, he also spells it out in a journal you find.

-- Yousuke Suzumi kills his family after Saya operates with his brain, resulting that he can see the world like the protagonist does and that makes him insane.
+- In Saya no Uta Yousuke Suzumi kills his family after Saya operates with his brain, resulting that he can see the world like the protagonist does and that makes him insane.
 He believes that he kills two Eldritch Abominations.

 - Joked about in at least one episode of Family Guy, in a cut away involving a couple in debt.

 - The DeFeo Murders: On Wednesday, November 13th, 1974, around 3AM, 23-year-old Ronald DeFeo Jr. shot and killed both his parents, his two younger brothers and two younger sisters at their home in Amityville, New York.
-Reasons varied between "self defense" as he thought his family was plotting to kill him for some reason to being possessed by a supernatural entity.
-The murders are popularized by the The Amityville Horror series which depicts the horrific and supposedly true story of the Lutz Family who moved into the DeFeo home a year after the killings and experienced traumatic supernatural activity that, to this day, they feel is not worth mentioning.
+Reasons varied between "self defense" as he thought his family was plotting to kill him for some reason to being possessed by a paranormal entity.
+The murders were popularized by the film The Amityville Horror (1979) which depicts the horrific and supposedly true story of the Lutz Family who moved into the DeFeo home a year after the killings and experienced traumatic supernatural activity that, to this day, they feel is not worth mentioning.

 - In 1905, Swiss farmer Jean Lanfray murdered his pregnant wife and their two daughters in a drunken rage after quarreling with his wife.
 The police soon discovered that Lanfray had drunk seven glasses of wine, six glasses of cognac, a coffee laced with brandy, two creme de menthes, and two glasses of absinthe after eating lunch and before killing his family.
 Despite the fact that Lanfray had consumed a very large amount of alcohol, moral panic cited his consumption of absinthe as the sole motivator for the crimes.
 Not only was Lanfray found guilty of the murders, but the sensationalism of the case fueled the then-fledgling temperance movement, resulting in eventually getting absinthe banned, first in Switzerland in 1908, then soon after in most of Europe and the United States.
 As of 2011, these bans have largely been repealed.